davidportella/varBash/README.md

 Do not forget to create the file .config with your own data (example in config.example).

+Usage

+    $ ./tunneling.sh

+Or

+    $ source tunneling.sh

+Or with parameters

+    $ source tunneling.sh --user otherUserName

 #### Config ####

 In this file environment variables are set for the execution of varBash